Sleeping with the Enemy

-Sleeping with the Enemy is a 1991 American psychological thriller film directed by Joseph Ruben and starring Julia Roberts, Patrick Bergin and Kevin Anderson.
+Sleeping with the Enemy is a 1991 American psychological thriller film directed by Joseph Ruben and starring Julia Roberts, Patrick Bergin, and Kevin Anderson.
 The film is based on Nancy Price's 1987 novel of the same name.
-Roberts plays a woman who fakes her own death and moves to escape from her controlling abusive husband, but finds her peaceful new life interrupted when he discovers her actions and tracks her down from Cape Cod to Cedar Falls, Iowa.
+Roberts plays a woman who fakes her own death and moves from Cape Cod to Cedar Falls, Iowa, to escape from her controlling, obsessive, and abusive husband, but finds her peaceful new life interrupted when he discovers her actions and tracks her down.

-Sleeping with the Enemy was released theatrically on February 8, 1991, where it received negative reviews from the critics, but was a box office success, grossing $175 million on a production budget of $19 million.
-The film also broke the record at the time for the highest domestic opening for a film with a female lead, grossing $13 million on its opening weekend surpassing the previous record held by Aliens, which grossed $10 million in its first weekend.
+Sleeping with the Enemy was released theatrically on February 8, 1991.
+It received generally negative reviews from critics, but it was a box-office success, grossing $175 million on a production budget of $19 million.
+The film also broke the record at the time for the highest domestic opening for a film with a female lead, grossing $13 million on its opening weekend and surpassing the previous record held by Aliens, which grossed $10 million in its first weekend.

 Plot

-Laura Burney has a seemingly idyllic life and perfect marriage to Martin, a successful Boston investment counselor.
-Beneath Martin's charming, handsome exterior, however, is an obsessive and controlling personality who has physically, emotionally, and sexually abused Laura throughout their nearly four-year marriage.
+Laura Burney has a seemingly idyllic life and a happy marriage to Martin, a successful Boston investment counselor, and they live in a luxurious home overlooking the sea of Cape Cod.
+Beneath Martin's charming, handsome exterior, however, is an obsessive and controlling person who has physically, emotionally, and sexually abused Laura throughout their nearly four-year marriage.
 Then, in a recurring pattern, he apologetically showers her with flowers and gifts.

-Martin accepts the invitation of their neighbor, a doctor, for an evening sail, despite knowing Laura fears water.
-As a severe storm unexpectedly rolls in, Martin and the doctor struggle to control the vessel.
-Laura, unable to swim, is swept overboard.
-After an extensive Coast Guard search, Laura is presumed dead from drowning and Martin is inconsolable.
+Martin accepts an invitation from their neighbor, a doctor, for an evening sail, despite knowing that Laura fears water and cannot swim.
+As a severe storm unexpectedly breaks, Martin and the doctor struggle to control the vessel, while Laura is swept overboard.
+After an extensive Coast Guard search, Laura's body is never recovered, and she is presumed dead from drowning, leaving Martin inconsolable.

-After some time, Laura is actually alive.
+Laura is revealed to actually be alive.
 After secretly learning to swim, she planned to fake her own death to escape Martin's abuse.
 During the storm, she jumped overboard, swam ashore, and returned home.
-She cut her hair, donned a wig, took her stashed belongings and money, and headed to the bus station.
+She cut her hair, donned a wig, flushed her wedding ring down the toilet, and took her stashed belongings and money and headed to a nearby bus station.

 Laura moves to Cedar Falls, Iowa.
-Previously, she told Martin that her blind, stroke-impaired mother, Chloe, died, but secretly moved Chloe to an Iowa nursing home.
-She rents a house, finds a job, and settles into a new life as "Sara Waters".
-Her friendly next-door neighbor, Ben Woodward, a young drama teacher at a local college, is attracted to Laura, though he suspects she has a troubled past.
-They have a fun date, but when a kiss turns more physical, Laura resists and demands that Ben leave.
-She later confides to him that she escaped an abusive marriage.
+Previously, she had told Martin that her blind, stroke-impaired mother, Chloe, had died, but Laura had secretly moved Chloe to an Iowa nursing home.
+Laura rents a house, finds a job, and settles into a new life as "Sara Waters".
+Her neighbor, Ben Woodward, a young drama teacher at a local college, is attracted to Laura, though he suspects she has a checkered past.
+They have an agreeable date, but when a kiss turns more physical, Laura resists and demands that Ben leave.
+She later admits to him that she escaped an abusive marriage.